johnwesleyquintero/wesai-np/README.md

     - Go to [Google AI Studio](https://ai.google.dev/).
     - Click "Get API key" and follow the on-screen instructions.
 3.  **Configure the Application:**
-    - In the WesAI Notepad, click the Settings icon in the bottom-left corner of the sidebar.
+    - You will be greeted by a welcome screen that guides you.
+Follow the prompt to open Settings.
-    - Paste your API key into the "Gemini API Key" field.
+    - Alternatively, click the Settings icon in the bottom-left corner of the sidebar.
-    - Click "Save Settings".
+    - Paste your API key into the "Gemini API Key" field and click "Save Settings".
 4.  **Begin Writing:** Your API key is saved securely in your browser's local storage, and all AI features are now available for use.

 ## Technology Stack